Thursday, March 24, 2016

 - Soil type: compacted hard clay and gravelly clay

 A small 200' section of open cut was made more difficult by the exit angle of the drill.
-This excavation required engineered shoring to allow the crews to work 23' below grade.
+This excavation required excavation to install engineered shoring.
+This allowed crews to safely work 29' below grade.
 Ground water infiltration was a problem.
 Pumps were running continuously as the drill pipe was cut back.
 Fittings were welded in place to reduce the angle of the pipe and to make the tie-in simpler.
 The entire 1,800 foot assembly was then hydrotested for continuity.

 After the drill a gauge plate was pushed through the pipe, no deformation occurred.
 When the offset was welded more pipe was lowered into the excavation in preparation for tie-in.